+f.
+Financial instruments:

-- g.
-Financial instruments: - 1.
-Financial assets:
+1. Financial assets:

 Financial assets are measured upon initial recognition at fair value plus transaction costs that are directly attributable to the acquisition of the financial assets, except for financial assets measured at fair value through profit or loss in respect of which transaction costs are recorded in profit or loss.